Think hiring a consultant during a crisis is risky? It’s actually a smart strategic move.

 Consultants are experts in getting up-to-speed fast.
 Every new consulting gig requires jumping into unfamiliar territory and hitting the ground running.

-Example: In a recent Salo engagement, an organization’s senior accountant left abruptly right before stay-at-home orders began.
+Example: In a recent Salo engagement, an organization’s senior accountant left abruptly.
 There was no documentation and the organization’s other employees had minimal insights into the work.
 With two days’ notice, our consultant was able to dive into the role and figure out the situation quickly—all while working at home.
 The accounting function was back up and running in a matter of days.
-He’s now documenting the process and responsibilities so a new permanent senior accountant can start strong – and perhaps even virtually.
+The consultant documented the process and responsibilities so a new permanent senior accountant can start strong.

 We can’t afford a consultant right now

 There are consulting engagements for all kinds of budgets.
 Consulting engagements can be tailored to an organization’s needs and budget.

 Example: We currently have a consultant that’s working at several different organizations for a few hours a week.
 Like many of our consultants, she has several areas of expertise, and she enjoys working on diverse projects.
 Her client organizations like to get her expertise through smaller engagements.
 We also have consultants that are working on short-term engagements (e.g., a few weeks).

 And, of course, sometimes the cost of paying an expert advisor can be far cheaper (not to mention faster and less stressful) than letting your team tackle a new-to-them problem on their own.